Informatics Research Centre

 Each academic year the Centre organises a series of conferences, workshops and events, designed to unite academic colleagues conducting research spanning the broad, outlined fields above.

 For more information on events please click on the News and Events menu selection on the right hand side of this page.

 This is open to interested individuals from academia, business and business organisations.

 The Informatics Research Centre (IRC) sits in the Informatics and Systems group within the School of Business Informatics, Systems & Accounting (BISA) at Henley Business School, University of Reading.

-Director and founder of IRC- Professor Kecheng Liu
+Honourary Director and Founder of IRC- Professor Kecheng Liu

 Deputy Director - Dr Weizi Vicky Li